DeDust.io

 // Reference to the next step, which can be used for multi-hop swaps // The type here is actually `SwapStep?`, // but specifying recursive types isn't allowed in Tact yet nextStep: Cell?;}

-/// https://docs.dedust.io/reference/tlb-schemes#swapparamsstruct SwapParams { // Specifies a deadline for the swap to reject the swap coming to the pool late // Accepts the number of seconds passed since the UNIX Epoch // Defaults to 0, which removes the deadline deadline: Int as uint32 = 0;
+/// https://docs.dedust.io/reference/tlb-schemes#swapparamsstruct SwapParams { // Specifies a deadline to reject the swap if it arrives at the pool late // Accepts the number of seconds passed since the UNIX Epoch // Defaults to 0, which removes the deadline deadline: Int as uint32 = 0;

-// Specifies an address where funds will be sent after the swap // Defaults to `null`, which makes the swap use the sender's address recipientAddress: Address? = null;
+// Specifies an address where funds will be sent after the swap // Defaults to `null`, causing the swap to use the sender's address recipientAddress: Address? = null;

-// Referral address, required for the referral program of DeDust // Defaults to `null` referralAddress: Address? = null;
+// Referral address required for the DeDust referral program // Defaults to `null` referralAddress: Address? = null;

 // Custom payload that will be attached to the fund transfer upon a successful swap // Defaults to `null` fulfillPayload: Cell? = null;